ZEISS/LibCZI_NET/dotnet/docfx/docs/getting-started.md

 # Getting Started
 This guide demonstrates how to get started with the "LibCZI_NET" library, including how to open a CZI file, read subblocks, attachments, metadata, and extract information.

-TODO Hakan Maybe add some section about IDisposable
 ## Reading a CZI-file
 To begin reading a '.czi' file, use "InputStream" along with reader from 'Factory.CreateReader()':